 Week 7: Advocacy and Characteristics of Effective GT Teachers

-This is an intermediate level course for teachers, literacy coaches, curriculum specialists, professional development specialists, or other school personnel.
+This is an advanced level course for teachers, literacy coaches, curriculum specialists, professional development specialists, or other school personnel.
 Participants are expected to have regular access to computers with Internet access.
+They will also need speakers and a microphone (or a headset or telephone) to participate in the Blackboard Collaborate Ultra Virtual Meeting sessions.
 In addition, participants should be proficient with browsing the Internet, uploading and downloading content, navigating to computer files, and with using word processing software, email, and attachments.

 All materials in this course are the property of the South Carolina Department of Education Office of Virtual Education’s VirtualSC PD.
 All course materials found within the workshop are available online.